Youyou23/bison-test-subbmit-youssefAitHaddouch/README.md

 npm install
 ```

-### deployment of all the resource required via sls :
+### deployment of all the resources required via sls :

 * please before deploying to AWS, change the bucket name in config.dev.json